Bid Rules for Informal Contracts

 NC State desires to provide equitable contractor access to bidding, therefore it will monitor the number of projects that each bid group has the opportunity to bid on.
 Future rotations will depend on maintaining equitable access to bid on work.
 Group members will be reshuffled at minimum on an annual basis, with ongoing substitutions, deletions, or additions of “A” List or “B” List contractors to the Bid Group, at the discretion of NC State.

-Design and Construction Services rates all contractors who win and perform work.
+Contract Construction rates all contractors who win and perform work.
 This rating will have a direct impact on the firm’s consideration for future work.
 The contractor rating considers parameters listed under Contractor Selection Criteria.
 Generally, good contractors are invited to bid on future projects.
 Lesser performing contractors are not.

 7. “Freelance” Exemptions